-You'll need to write to essays when you apply to the University of Chicago.
-Check out our other guide to learn how to tackle both UChicago essays. (coming soon)
+You'll need to write one other essay when you apply to the University of Chicago.
+Check out our other guide to learn how to tackle both UChicago essays.

 The "Why This College?" is a common essay topic on college applications.
 Learn how to write a great "Why This College" essay for every school you're applying to by reading our guide on the topic.

 Want to see some more college essay examples?
 We have links to 145 great college essays that includes our expert analysis on how you can write a standout essay of your own.